compgen-io/cgpipe/README.md

 parallel on a single workstation, you can use the included Simple Job Queue (SJQ).
 SJQ will run jobs in a FIFO queue based upon their CPU and memory requirements.
-It is designed for running simple pipelines for a single-user from an MVpipe pipeline.
+It is designed for running simple pipelines for a single-user from an CGPipe pipeline.
 The benefit of using SJQ over a specially constructed bash script to perform parallel jobs is that with SJQ, multiple pipelines can be scheduled at once.
 So, for example, if you want to run an analysis pipeline on two samples, SJQ will schedule each pipeline together, allowing for more efficient processing.
 However, SJQ does